What is the Windows Experience Index?

 To view your computer's base score

-2. View the Windows Experience Index base score and subscores for your computer.
+- View the Windows Experience Index base score and subscores for your computer.
 If you recently upgraded your hardware and want to find out if your score has changed, click Re-run the assessment.
-If you are prompted for an administrator password or confirmation, type the password or provide confirmation.
-If you don't see subscores and a base score, click Rate this computer.
-If you are prompted for an administrator password or confirmation, type the password or provide confirmation.

 The base score represents the minimum performance of your system, based on the capabilities of different parts of your computer, including random access memory (RAM), central processing unit (CPU), hard disk, general graphics performance on the desktop, and 3‑D graphics capability.